marc-jones/phd_thesis/content/02_spring/06_discussion.md

 ## Discussion

+Whole genome triplication and interspecific hybridization have resulted

 Duplicate gene pais show extensive divergence in DNase 1 regulatory footprints.
 Vast majority of paralogous pairs are either partly of fully diverged in their regulatory elements.[@arsovski_evolution_2015]

 Review of regulatory rewiring following gene multiplication events. first, we discussed how the gene dosage balance